LaMia Flight 2933: Colombian crash investigation

-The Air Accident Investigation Group (GRIAA – Grupo de Investigación de Accidentes Aéreos), the investigation group of Colombia's Civil Aviation Authority (UAEAC or Aerocivil – Unidad Administrativa Especial de Aeronáutica Civil), investigated the accident, with assistance from BAE Systems (the successor company to British Aerospace, the aircraft’s manufacturer) and the British Air Accidents Investigation Branch (AAIB) as the investigative body of the state of the manufacturer.
+The Air Accident Investigation Group (GRIAA – Grupo de Investigación de Accidentes Aéreos), the investigation group of Colombia's Civil Aviation Authority (UAEAC or Aerocivil – Unidad Administrativa Especial de Aeronáutica Civil), investigated the accident, with assistance from BAE Systems (the successor company to British Aerospace, the aircraft's manufacturer) and the British Air Accidents Investigation Branch (AAIB) as the investigative body of the state of the manufacturer.
 A team of three AAIB accident investigators was deployed.
 They were joined by investigators from Bolivia's national aviation authority, the General Directorate of Civil Aviation (DGAC – Dirección General de Aeronáutica Civil).
 In all, twenty-three specialists were deployed on the investigation; in addition to ten Colombian investigators and those from Bolivia and the United Kingdom, Brazil and the United States contributed personnel to the investigation.
 On the afternoon of 29 November the UAEAC reported that both flight recorders - the flight data recorder (FDR) and cockpit voice recorder (CVR) - had been recovered undamaged.

 Evidence very quickly emerged to suggest that the aircraft had run out of fuel: the flight attendant who survived the accident reported that the captain's final words were "there is no fuel", and transmissions to that effect from the pilots to ATC were overheard by crews of other aircraft and recorded in the control tower.
-Shortly after the crash, the person leading the investigation stated that there was "no evidence of fuel in the aircraft" and the aircraft did not catch fire when it crashed.
+Shortly after the crash, the lead investigator stated that there was "no evidence of fuel in the aircraft" and the aircraft did not catch fire when it crashed.
 Analysis of the FDR showed all four engines flamed out a few minutes before the crash.

 The investigation found that LaMia had consistently operated its fleet without the legally required endurance fuel load, and had simply been lucky to avoid any of the delays that the mandated fuel load were meant to allow for.
 An investigative report by Spanish-language American media company Univision, using data from the Flightradar24 website, claimed that the airline had broken the fuel and loading regulations of the International Civil Aviation Organization on 8 of its 23 previous flights since 22 August, three of which came within a month, including two direct flights from Medellín to Santa Cruz: one on 29 October transporting Chapecoense's final opponent, Atlético Nacional to the away leg of their Copa Sudamericana semifinal, and a flight without passengers on 4 November, and flights involving the Argentina national team to a match for the 2018 World Cup Qualifiers a week later.
 The report claimed the eight flights would have used at least some of the aircraft's mandatory fuel reserves (a variable fuel quantity to allow for an additional 45 minutes of flying time), concluding the company was accustomed to operating flights at the limit of the RJ85's endurance.